psychotimmy/UK101-BASIC/README.md

 13. TheValley-Version4.bas - An implementation of The Valley.
 Limited variations, identical to version 3.
 Requires standard CEGMON, 16K RAM, standard 1K VDU RAM space (48×16).

 14. TheValley-Version5.bas - An implementation of The Valley.
 Limited variations, identical to version 3.
 Requires original monitor (MONUK02), 16K RAM, standard 1K VDU RAM space (48×16).

+15. TheValley-Version6b.bas - An implementation of The Valley.
+Abbreviated.
+Requires original monitor (MONUK02), 8K RAM, standard 1K VDU RAM space (48x16). **Important** - the preloader for this version, TheValley-Version6a.bas, must be run first as it initialises the USR for getting keyboard input, along with the monster strengths for the game.